-YouTube should be your best friend when it comes to learning a new language.
+YouTube should be your best friend when it comes to learning anything including a new language.
 There are so many videos on there about learning any language.
 A quick search and you will find a channel dedicated to teaching the language.
 And the great thing about using YouTube is you can always go back and re-watch the video and save the ones you found useful in your own private playlist.
 This is perfect for those times when you are lost for something to do.
 You can just open up your playlist and begin at the top and go through your collection and reinforce your learning experience.

 8. Use Your Technology

 There are many language apps available on app-stores you can use to learn and stay committed to learning your choice language.
 In addition, have a note taking app like Evernote to take notes of useful phrases and vocabulary.
 When you have a phrase you want to know how to say in your target language, you can add it there and then when you have time research it and find out.
 You can also use this list for your Twitter questions too.

 In conclusion, learning a language used to be hard.
 You had to find the right textbooks with the right CDs or tapes, or attend the right language school.
 Well, it’s not like it’s that easy now, but with easily accessible learning materials and assistance, you have less work to do.
 If you have an Internet connection, you have all the resources you need to start learning your target language very quickly.